Patricia Mok: Personal life

 In June 2009, Mok was molested while she was partying at Zirca, Clarke Quay.
 A drunk 30-year-old man, Yeoh Chuen How, had pinched her buttocks, following which Mok confronted him immediately and called the police.
 Mok and Yeoh settled out of court and Yeoh paid S$10,000 to Mok as compensation.
 Mok donated the entire sum to charity.

+In January 2025, Mok’s father, former air force officer Mok Kok Chye, died.